FWN Board of Directors & Executive Advisory Council

 As the sixth of 13 children, Marily learned early how to get her voice heard by her family and carried this over throughout her career in roles as a business leader, as a board member for organizations working on the status of women, and as commissioner on various commissions and task forces appointed by San Francisco Mayors Gavin Newsom and Edwin Lee.

 Marily also draws from her experience as a survivor of an abusive relationship, a single mother, and a U.S. immigrant who started from scratch to promote networks for advancing the status of Filipina women globally.
-Marily has helped shift the language of mentorship to “femtorship,” and the mindset of Filipina women from being a silent force in society to a catalyst in changing the face of power in America and worldwide.
-Her impact can be measured by the countless number of women she has brought along with her and those who will in turn bring along with them to positions of leadership and influence.
+She has helped shift the language of mentorship to “femtorship,” and the mindset of Filipina women from being a silent force in society to a catalyst in changing the face of power in America and worldwide.
+Her impact can be measured by the countless number of women she has brought along with her, helping secure contracts not typically open to women of color, helping FWN members elected and appointed to boards and commissions with the mandate that each will pay forward and will in turn bring along fellow members to positions of leadership and influence.

 In 2011, she served on the San Francisco Redistricting Task Force convened every 10 years after the Census results, that redrew the boundaries of San Francisco's 11 districts, laying the groundwork for the city's political future for the next decade.

 Marily is the founder of the Filipina Women’s Network, the nonprofit association for women of Philippine ancestry based in the U.S., an organization she grew from 50 members in 2002 to over 10,200 list members today.
 The Filipina Women's Network received the Organization of the Year award during International Women's Day 2010.